Distracted Driving Laws in Hawaii

 Emergency responders are exempt from the handheld device prohibition in the course of their duties, as are some instances of the use of two-way radios and amateur radios.

-What Should I Do if I Was Hit by a Distracted Driver?
+What to Do If You Were Hit by a Distracted Driver

-If you believe the driver who hit and injured you was texting or otherwise distracted at the time of the crash, you need to work with a personal injury attorney who leaves no stone unturned to prove it.
-Attorney Daniel T Pagliarini AAL will seek to uncover everything he can to prove fault upon the person responsible for your injuries and other damages.
+If you believe the driver who hit and injured you was texting or otherwise distracted at the time of the crash, you need to work with an experienced personal injury attorney who leaves no stone unturned to prove it.
+Attorney Dan Pagliarini will seek to uncover everything he can to prove fault upon the person responsible for your injuries and other damages.

 Let us get started on your case.
-Call Daniel T Pagliarini AAL in Honolulu, Hawaii, now to schedule your free case consultation.
+Call Daniel T Pagliarini AAL in Honolulu, Oahu, now to schedule your free case consultation.